 If you landed here looking to answer the question, “What is the average cost of a Medicare Advantage plan?”, you won’t find it here.
-This article is a lesson in what Medicare Advantage really costs.
+This article is a lesson in what Medicare Advantage plans really cost.
 You’ll get the good, bad, and ugly of it all.

 Key Takeaways